-4.1 Gini coefficient vs. bias
+4.1 Gini coefficient versus bias

 The link between the Gini coefficient and the coefficient of variation (Eq.
-8) tells us that, for a normal distribution of given standard deviation, an decreasing bias should result in increasing values of $G_F$ .
-At some point, this relation is broken by the folding operation: as noted earlier, for a centered normal distribution, one has $G_F = 0.41$ , for which Eq.
+8) tells us that, for a normal distribution of given standard deviation, a decreasing bias should result in increasing values of G_F .
+At some point, this relation is broken by the folding operation: as noted earlier, for a centered normal distribution, one has $G_F = 0.41$, for which Eq.
 8 does not hold.
-The dependence between a distribution shift and $G_F$ has been plotted in Fig. 2(a) for uniform U(-1, 1), normal N(0, 1), Student's- $t(\nu = 2)$ , lognormal LN(1, 0.5) and g-and-h GH(g = 1, h = 0) distributions.
+The dependence between a distribution shift and G_F is plotted in Fig. 2a for uniform U(-1, 1), normal N(0, 1), Student's-t(v = 2), lognormal LN(1, 0.5) and g-and-h GH(g = 1, h = 0) distributions.

-The zero-centered unimodal symmetric distributions (normal and Student's-t) have their maximal $G_F$ value when the bias is null.
-The $G_F$ curve for the uniform distribution reaches $G{FU} = 1/3$ when the distribution is centered or shifted by $\pm 1$ .
-For intermediate absolute values of the bias, the folded distribution is not uniform and presents higher values of $G_F$ .
+The zero-centered unimodal symmetric distributions (normal and Student's-t) have their maximal G_F value when the bias is null.
+The G_F curve for the uniform distribution reaches $G{FU} = 1/3$ when the distribution is centered or shifted by ±1.
+For intermediate absolute values of the bias, the folded distribution is not uniform and presents higher values of G_F .
 The value decreases when the bias is large enough to exclude zero from the range of non-null densities.
 Having heavier tails, the Student's-t distribution has a larger Gini coefficient than the normal.
-Any added bias leads to a decrease of $G_F$ .
+Any added bias leads to a decrease in G_F .